Historic Sites | Historic Hudson Valley

 The mid-Hudson Valley is comprised of Putnam and Dutchess County on the east side of the Hudson River and Orange and Ulster County on the west side.
 Learn about the history of the mid-Hudson Valley by visiting historic homes, historic districts, and see the art and collections of prominent and influential Americans.

-Visit Fort Montgomery, where American patriots fought an early American Revolution battle to hold the Hudson River.
-Find the best attractions for kids and the whole family, with many sites offering fun activities for kids.
+Visit New Paltz, Stone Ridge, Woodstock, and Kingston.
+Find the best attractions, offering things to do for the whole family, with many sites offering fun activities for kids.
 Learn about the War of the Revolution (1775 to 1783) by visiting sites and battlegrounds of the war.
-Discover more about the American Revolution in Orange County.
+Discover more about the American Revolution in Ulster County.

 The Historic Hudson Valley is flush with beautiful parks and magnificent scenic opportunities.
 Most parks offer picnic tables, some with views over the Hudson River.
-Find a park that is conveniently located and enjoy a picnic in the park.
+Find a park that is conveniently located and have a Picnic in the park.

 Plan a Manhattan-getaway, or plan a two-week vacation exploring history in the Hudson Valley.
 Take a leap back in time and visit the Historic Hudson Valley where you can place yourself in the homes and estates of presidents such as Franklin Delano Roosevelt, and titans of industry such as John D. Rockefeller and J.P.
 Morgan, all contributing to the development and growth of America in one way or another.

 Plan a vacation filled with history.
 Visit the Historic Hudson Valley of New York.
 Learn about the American Revolution, the signing of the Declaration of Independence, and the beginning of a new nation.
 Visitors of all ages can explore and delight in the story of the birth of the United States as they tour historic places of interest.